SoftUni/Programming-Basics-Book-CSharp-EN/Content/Chapter-3-1-simple-conditions/exercises-simple-conditions/excellent-grade-or-not/excellent-grade-or-not.md

 ## Automatic Switching to the Current Project

+If try to run the program using **[Ctrl+F5]**, the result might be incorrect, because it might be the result from the previous project, not the current one, shown at the screen.

 We turn on the mode for **automatic switching to the current project** by right-clicking on the main Solution and choosing [**Set StartUp Projects...**]:

  ![](/assets/chapter-3-images/02.Excellent-or-not-02.png)